treee111/wahooMapsCreator/docs/COPY_TO_WAHOO.md

    * **BOLT v2, ROAMv2**
      * press the power, up and down buttons at the same time
 4. connect the device to your pc

+**ACE**
+1. connect device to your computer with usb cable
+2. press keys on device
+   * press the power button and the volume down at the same time, do it a couple of times to make sure
+3. unplug the usb cable from your computer
+4. connect the usb cable to your computer again

 Successful authorization can be tested via terminal / cmd:
 ```